Their racing thoughts are written all over their faces: Is it a boy or a girl? Is he healthy? Are we going to hear her heartbeat?

 The Oregon Institute of Technology is one of the top ultrasound tech schools that meets and exceeds the expectations of sonographers in the healthcare field today.
 Through the Bachelor of Science in Diagnostic Medical Sonography, students will learn all the needed skills to play a vital role in patient care.
 This program is accredited by CAAHEP and its graduates are eligible to sit for the ARMDS certification exams.

 The BS-DMS degree at OIT is one of the only programs on this list that finds students fulfilling their general education requirements in their first year, with the last three years dedicated solely to the sonography major.
 Because of this, and the fact that the institute has a near-perfect first-time pass rate for the ARDMS exams, many students compete for placement within this program.
+Sample courses include:

 This degree requires 196 credit hours total for completion of this program.
 The clinical externship, which encompasses a student’s final year, is responsible for 60 credit hours and ensures that students have a strong understanding of sonography prior to graduating.
-Sample courses include Technical Report Writing, Cross-Section anatomy, and Sonographic Principles and Instrumentation.

 Rochester Institute of Technology